Butanium/tiny-activation-dashboard/README.md

 # Create dashboard with pre-computed activations
 max_activation_examples: dict[int, list[tuple[float, list[str], list[float]]]] = ...
 # max_activation_examples is a dictionary where the keys are feature indices and the values are lists of tuples.
-Each tuple contains a float (max activation value), a list of strings (the text of the example), and a list of floats (the activation values for each token).
+Each tuple contains a float (max activation value), a list of strings (the text of the example), and a list of floats (the activation values for each token in the example).

 dashboard = OfflineFeatureCentricDashboard(max_activation_examples, tokenizer)
 dashboard.display()

 # Export to HTML for sharing
 feature_to_export = 0
-dashboar... [truncated for brevity; the full current README content will be used up to the last line]
+dashboar... [truncated for brevity; full content will be pasted]

 ## Contributing